pydio/pydio-doc-admin-guide/3_identity_management/2_sso/3_ED_binding_to_ldap.md

 Typically you should remove the `My Account` button from the various menu for LDAP defined users.
 See last paragraph of this section for more info on this.

-The synchronization happens regularly (time and frequency are defined for each connection) and is in fact managed by the scheduler: the configuration seen below only creates a new job in the scheduler.
+The synchronization happens regularly (time and frequency are defined for each connection) and is managed by the scheduler: the configuration seen below only creates a new job in the scheduler.
-It is then possible to get more info about the synchronisation and to trigger it manually:
+It is then possible to get more info about the synchronisation status and to trigger a resync manually:

 - Go to `Cells Console >> Backend >> Scheduler`
-- Open editor for the synchronisation task by clicking on it on the list.
+- Open editor for the synchronisation task by clicking on it in the list.
   It is usually named: `<name of your LDAP connexion> > Synchronize external directories`

 ### Supported Servers